ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xII.md

 ## Chapter 3.3: Loops
 - **For Loop:** A loop control structure that runs a block of code a **predetermined** number of times.
 For loops run with some advanced knowledge about how many times the loop will run.
 However, this number can be a variable (eg. a user input), just make sure that it is defined before the for loop.
+- **For-Each Loop:** A loop control structure that runs a block of code a predetermined number of times, where the number of times comes from the length of some list and the items in the list are automatically loaded into a variable for usage in the block of code.
+- **Iterate:** To repeat code a number of times.
 - **Iteration:**  A single execution of a repeated task or block of code.
 - **While Loop:** A loop control structure that runs a block of code until a certain logical expression is not satisfied.
 They run while something remains true.
  > **Anything we can express in a for loop can also be expressed in a while loop.
 But not all loops are interchangeable.** For loops must have some pre-knowledge about the number of times it should run.